-The Board of Directors of the Company (the "Board") is responsible for supervise the management and affairs of the Company.
-The Board's primary duty is to ensure that the Company is managed in the best interests of shareholders as a whole while taking into account the interests of other stakeholders, and at the same time not losing track of its viability.
+The Board of Directors of the Company (the "Board") is responsible for supervising the management and affairs of the Company.
+In providing stewardship for the Company, the Board also endeavours to enhance and protect long-term returns and value for its shareholders.
+The Board's primary duty is to ensure that the Company is managed in the best interests of shareholders as a whole, while taking into account the interests of other stakeholders, and at the same time not losing track of its viability.